AppIntro/AppIntro/template/README.md

 ## Install

-To install a template in your installation of Android Studio, you can download the zip file corresponding to your Android Studio version.
-If you have any doubt, download Android Studio 2.
+To install a template in your installation of Android Studio, you can download the repository.
+You will find 2 templates inside the "template" folder.
+You can copy the one corresponding to your Android Studio version.
+If you have any doubt, choose Android Studio 2.
-- Android Studio 2: AppIntroTemplate2.zip
-- Android Studio 3:  AppIntroTemplate3.zip

-Extract the
-zip and copy the folder in the following directory.
+Copy the folder in the following directory.

 ```
 AndroidStudioInstallationFolder/plugins/android/lib/templates/other/